 So, r ∧ s = F

-Let a: x is greater than 9 and b: x be a prime number.
-Is it conjunction?
+Let a: x be greater than 9 and b: x be a prime number.
+Is it a conjunction?

 Since x is a variable whose value we don’t know.
 Let us define a range for a and b.

 To find the range let us take certain values for x;

 When x= 6: a and b is false.
 Hence, a ∧ b is false.

 When x= 3: a is false but b is true.
 But still, a ∧ b is false.